 - Draw your shoulders up and back and push the hand into the ground to lift your hips up.

 - Step the other foot back and place your toes on the floor with your knee partially bent.

 - Curl back through your upper back to create a sweeping action of the shoulder blades into the back of the rib cage.

 - Lift your hips higher until you curl more into a backbend and now press the inner edge of the straight leg solidly into the ground.

 Another way to smoothly transition into Wild Thing asana from Three-Legged Downward Dog is by reaching the lifted leg through the opposite armpit.
 Press the foot into the ground and sweep the arm up to open your heart.
 Watch this video to practice this sequence with Sianna Sherman in her Rasa Yoga Warrior Practice:

-Especially in powerful and demanding asanas such as Wild Thing, understanding the core principles of correct yoga alignment is essential to avoid pain or injury.
-That's why we have summarized some of the most important alignment fundamentals in a free ebook that you can download for free and use as a reference guide for your practice.
+Especially in powerful and demanding asanas such as Wild Thing, understanding the correct alignment of a yoga pose is essential to avoid pain or injury.
+That's why we have summarized the most important alignment fundamentals of 10 of the most common asanas in a free ebook that you can download for free and use as a reference guide for your practice.

 5. What Are the Benefits of Wild Thing Asana?